Alcohol Addiction Treatment

 Alcohol addiction is not easily solved by willpower and stopping the alcohol intake.
 Treatment options include medication in order to prevent symptoms of withdrawal, alcohol counseling, 12 Step Programs, and inpatient/residential care.

-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from alcohol addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from alcohol addiction.
 Our services include a Residential Treatment, PHP Day program, Intensive Outpatient program and General Outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 5 Shocking Alcohol Abuse Statistics